 To enable or disable Wi-Fi, Bluetooth, AirDrop, and Do Not Disturb, click on their small icons.
 If you click on their names, it enlarges and gives you more in-depth controls.

 For example, except for the icon, if you click anywhere on Wi-Fi, it opens in a card and lets you switch networks or even open Network Preferences.
 The same goes for Bluetooth.
 To go back to the Control Center, click on the top row with the option name (like Wi-Fi, Bluetooth, etc.)

 Now, you may think I already could do these with icons on the Menu Bar in earlier macOS versions.
 And you would be correct.
 However, one fine addition is the ability to enable, disable, and change AirDrop settings.

 If you own several Apple devices and rely a lot on wireless transfer, this is a handy option.
 Also, having everything neatly in one place is appreciable.

 Now, let us see how to change the Mac Control Center according to our needs.

 - Open System Preferences.
 You can use the Dock or click on the Apple logo and select it.

 - On the left side, there is a sidebar.
 Everything listed under the heading Control Center can not be removed from the Control Center.
 But you can choose to show or hide these from the Menu Bar.
 To do this, click on an option, like Wi-Fi and check or uncheck the box for Show in Menu Bar.

-Now that we are done with customizing let us see how to drag and pin options from the Control Center to the top Menu Bar.
+Now that we are customizing, let us see how to drag and pin options from the Control Center to the Top Menu Bar.

 How to Pin to Menu Bar from macOS Big Sur Control Center